Classification of the Mumford--Tate Groups of Rational Polarizable Hodge Structures

 \tableoc

 Mumford and Tate originally defined their algebraic groups for complex abelian varieties.
 However, the group depends only on the Hodge structure attached to the abelian variety, and the notion was soon extended to all rational Hodge structures.
-As Griffiths has said, Mumford--Tate groups have emerged as the principal symmetry groups in Hodge theory.
-The groups are of most interest when the Hodge structure is polarizable, and here we provide a classification of the Mumford--Tate groups of the polarizable rational Hodge structures.
+The groups are of most interest when the Hodge structure is polarizable.

-More precisely, the polarizable rational Hodge structures form a tannakian category $\Hdg_{\mathbb{Q}{}}$ over $\mathbb{Q}$ with a canonical (forgetful) fibre functor.
-The pro-algebraic scheme\footnote{The proof of the existence of $G_{\mathrm{Hg}}$ requires only Theorem 9.24 of \cite{milne2017}.} $G_{\mathrm{Hg}}$ attached to this system has the Mumford--Tate groups as its algebraic quotients.
-We show that a semisimple algebraic group $H$ over $\mathbb{Q}$ is a quotient of the derived group $G_{\mathrm{Hg}} ^{\mathrm{der}}$ of $G_{\mathrm{Hg}}$ if and only if the simple quotients of $H_{\mathbb{R}}$ belong to a certain specific list.
-As the quotient of $G_{\mathrm{Hg}}$ by its derived group is the Serre group, which is a well understood pro-torus, this largely determines $G_{\mathrm{Hg}}$ and hence also the Mumford--Tate groups.

-The main theorem (\ref{m17}) is, in fact, a fairly direct consequence of statements already in the literature.
-To make the article more elementary, I have included proofs of most of these statements.
-Thus, the article is largely expository.